driesmp/dynamicprefixvici/README.md

 # Building
-Before running build.sh, make sure strongswan is installed with the libvici.h.
+Before running build.sh, make sure libvici.h is present, typically shipped withh strongSwan.
 The following command should do the trick: *pkg install strongswan*